jando16407/Intro-to-AI-N-Queen-Project/README.md

 This is a final project for Introduction to Artificial Intelligence class.
 We approached finding solutions for N-Queen problem by implementing Backtracking algorithm and Minimum conflict algorithm.
+See the FinalProject_submit for summary of this project.
+Other files are work-process.

 ## Algorithm